Trip Facts

 Ride from Surkhet to Samnighat (178 km | 1,200 m | 6-7 hours)

 The ride changes character today.
-Leaving Surkhet behind, the road narrows and the surface becomes rougher as you move deeper into remote western Nepal.
-Paved sections slowly give way to broken tracks and off-road stretches, demanding more focus and control.
+Leaving Surkhet behind, the road becomes narrower and the surface rougher as you move deeper into remote western Nepal.
+The paved sections slowly disappear, turning into broken tracks and off-road stretches that require more focus and control while riding.

-The route follows river valleys and forested hills, passing small settlements where travel still depends on foot, mule, or motorcycle.
-This is where the journey begins to feel truly remote.
-By late afternoon, you reach Samnighat, a quiet riverbank village that serves as an important stop before heading further into Humla.
+The route follows the Karnali river valley, passing small settlements where people still depend mostly on foot, mule, or motorcycle for travel.
+This is where the journey really starts to feel remote and wild.
+By late afternoon you reach Samnighat, a small and quiet riverside town that serves as an important stop before heading further toward Humla.

 Ride Duration: 6–7 hours